GeekInTheNorth/Stott.Security.Optimizely/README.md

 If you have any questions, please feel free to start up a new discussion over on the [Discussions](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/discussions) section for this repo.

-Stott Security is a free to use module, however if you want to show your support, buy me a coffee on ko-fi:
+Stott Security is a free to use module using the [MIT License](./LICENSE.txt), however if you want to show your support, buy me a coffee on ko-fi:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V0RX2BQ)